godotengine/godot-docs/classes/class_poolstringarray.rst

 Description
 -----------

-String Array.
-Array of strings.
-Can only contain strings.
-Optimized for memory usage, can't fragment the memory.
+An :ref:`Array<class_Array>` specifically designed to hold :ref:`String<class_String>`.
+Optimized for memory usage, does not fragment the memory.
 Note that this type is passed by value and not by reference.

 Method Descriptions
 -------------------